Fire and Rescue Services

 For heat safety tips and information about local cooling centres, visit georgina.ca/ExtremeHeat.

-Business owners and operators: Learn about your responsibilities under the Fire Code by visiting our Fire Code information for businesses page.
+Business owners and operators: Learn about your responsibilities under the Fire Code by visiting the Fire Code information for businesses page.

 Follow us on X (Twitter)